TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-25-how-to-instantly-migrate-nette-tester-to-phpunit.md

     <br>
     "Hold my 🍺"
 tweet: "A new Post on #php 🐘 blog: How to Instantly Migrate #nettefw Tester to #phpunit"
-tweet: "A new Post on #php 🐘 blog: How to Instantly Migrate #nettefw Tester to #phpunit"
 ---

 *If you don't know [Tester](https://tester.nette.org/en/), is a PHP unit test framework created in the Czech Republic.*